VenkataIla/githubDetail-1/README.md

 Once you have cloned this repository, simply import it into your IDE of choosing for editing.

-Before using this application, you will need to [download and run version 2.3.0 of Kafka](https://kafka.apache.org/downloads).

-Once downloaded, you can [check out the quickstart guide](https://kafka.apache.org/quickstart) to have your instance running.

 ## Usage

 To compile the application: